MicrosoftDocs/PlayReady/Docs/Packaging/content-packaging-and-delivery.md

 ---
 author: rolandlefranc
-title: Content Encryption and Delivery
+title: Content Packaging and Delivery
 description: The basic capability of PlayReady is to protect content from unauthorized use, or unwanted malicious attacks. ms.assetid: "7E87CB5D-59E1-4E25-8271-82FB97998ECD"
 keywords: playready content encryption, encryption and delivery